These voters illustrate how the divide between old and new Seattle is more complicated than it seems

 But many old and new Seattle residents live in separate worlds, sticking to their micro apartments or bucolic blocks and spending little time together.

-Calvin Jones is a 27-year-old tech worker and New Jersey transplant who lobbies for housing, while Donn Cave, a 64-year-old retired homeowner who worries about overdevelopment and believes the average millennial has “no idea what’s going on.”
+Calvin Jones is a 27-year-old tech worker and New Jersey transplant who lobbies for housing, while Donn Cave is a 64-year-old retired homeowner who worries about too much development and believes the average millennial has “no idea what’s going on.”
 They don’t know each other.

 Some older people who bought homes long ago don’t comprehend how much tougher the market has become for young renters hoping to buy, Jones said.
-Home prices have climbed 50% here since 2014, and Seattle is now the most expensive city for renters outside California, according to U.S. Census data.
+Home prices have climbed 50% here since 2014, and Seattle is now the most expensive city for renters outside California, according to census data.

 “Every now and then I see someone comment, ‘Just wait until you grow up and want to buy a home and you’ll see how much you like single-family zoning,’ ” he said.
 “There’s this disconnect.”